knative/serving/docs/controllers/CONTROLLERS.md

 **Watched Resource:** `serving.knative.dev/v1.Route`

 **Responsibility:**
 The Labeler controller syncs routing metadata (labels/annotations) from Routes to their referenced Configurations and Revisions.
 This enables efficient querying and garbage collection.
+Additionally, the labeler indicates to the autoscaler which revisions are active, allowing the autoscaler to enforce minimum scale settings on active revisions.

 **Key Functions:**
 - Adds/updates labels on **Configurations** referenced by Route traffic: